 Felipe Avello, “La Pequeña Sarah Palin” (2008)

-Even if you don’t think its funny, or even if you do think its funny but don’t think she deserves any credit for it, consider her true accomplishment: She did as much as anyone, maybe even including Barack Obama, who did a lot, to single-handedly make sure that John McCain did not become president of the United States.
+Even if you don’t think its funny, or even if you do think it’s funny but don’t think she deserves any credit for it, consider her true accomplishment: she did as much as anyone, maybe even including Barack Obama, who did a lot, to single-handedly make sure that John McCain did not become President of the United States.
 She did as much as anyone, maybe more than anyone, to discredit the Republican party for a long, long time.
 I knew she could do it from the moment I set eyes on her.
 And for it, I will always love her.